 Dental prophylaxis can reduce the risk of developing dental problems leading to bone necrosis.
 Special fluoride treatments may help to prevent dental problems, along with brushing, flossing, and having one's teeth cleaned regularly.

 - Flossing each tooth and brushing with toothpaste after each meal.

 - Brushing the tongue with a tongue brush or a soft bristled toothbrush once a day.

 - Rinsing with a baking soda rinse daily.
 Baking soda helps neutralize the mouth.
 The rinse is made of one teaspoon of baking soda added to 12 oz. of water.
 The baking soda rinse can be used throughout the day.

 - Using fluoride in fluoride carriers once a day.
 These preparation are commercially available and are also custom made by dentists.
 They are applied over the teeth for 10 minutes.
 One should not rinse, drink, or eat for 30 minutes after fluoride application.

-- Eating small amounts of food and liquid each time
+- Eating small amounts of food several times a day rather than large meals

 Hyperbaric oxygen therapy

 HBO is used to treat a wide range of medical conditions including: bubbles of air in the blood vessels (arterial gas embolism), decompression sickness, carbon monoxide poisoning, a wound that won't heal, a crush injury, gangrene, skin or bone infection causing tissue death (such as osteoradionecrosis), radiation injuries, burns, skin grafts or skin flaps at risk of tissue death, and severe anemia.